getgrav/grav-theme-pinpress/README.md

 ![Pinpress](assets/readme_1.png)

-Pinpress skeleton is a port of the [Pinpress](http://sora-article-soratemplates.blogspot.com/) by [Sora Templates](http://www.soratemplates.com/).
+PinPress is a creative Flat Blog/Magazine grav theme and it is the perfect choice for professionals who’s looking for a magazine theme or a personal, niche, corporate, and marketing blogs.
+PinPress grav theme is highly customizable so it can match your personal taste and be quickly converted into a multi-purpose theme as well.
+It's a port of PinPress blogger template by [Sora Templates](http://www.soratemplates.com/).

 # Features